IAG Covid Best PracticesPosted on May 30, 2020

 All participants and guides/instructors must supply and cook their own meals or share meals and cooking only with a person(s) with whom they have been cohabiting

-Before each trip IAG will ensure all company/guide/instructor owned soft goods (ropes, harnesses, slings, etc.) have either been isolated for a minimum of three days or have been washed in warm, soapy water
+Before each trip IAG will ensure all company owned soft goods (ropes, harnesses, slings, etc.) have either been isolated for a minimum of three days or have been washed in warm, soapy water

-Before each trip IAG will ensure that all company/guide/instructor owned hard goods (biners, ice axes, crampons, rock protection, avalanche safety gear, skis, ski poles, hiking poles etc.) have either been isolated for a minimum of three days or have been washed in warm, soapy water.
-For hard goods with no soft material or plastic, spraying with a dilute solution of bleach and water followed by adequately drying is an acceptable alternative
+Before each trip IAG will ensure that all company owned hard goods (biners, ice axes, crampons, rock protection, avalanche safety gear, skis, ski poles, hiking poles etc.) have either been isolated for a minimum of three days or have been washed in warm, soapy water.
+For hard goods with no soft material or plastic, spraying with a dilute solution of bleach and water or a hospital grade bactericide/anti virus followed by adequately drying is an acceptable alternative